idk-pixel/open-source-bot/README.md

 ### To do

-Create Commands
-Create Categories
-Complete Command Handler With Message Event
+Create Command Handler Categories

 ## Features

-None YET!
+Command Handler